This repository is under review for potential modification in compliance with Administrative directives.

 Individuals, instructors, and training program leads can create DURs to request using one or more of the synthetic data sets for their classes or educational projects.
 Requests will need to provide the project, course, or program’s:

-- Title and abstract describing the educational goals and focal areas of the project.
+• Title and abstract describing the educational goals and focal areas of the project.
 This information will be posted publicly on N3C dashboards and websites.

-- Attestation and Agreement to the N3C Clinical Data Use Agreement, the N3C Download Policy, and the N3C Code of Conduct.
+• Attestation and Agreement to the N3C Clinical Data Use Agreement, the N3C Download Policy, and the N3C Code of Conduct.

 Special Considerations

-While most N3C governed resources prohibit screenshotting, recording video, or sharing screen views of row-level data with others without the same level of data access, these restrictions do not apply to Education Enclave governed resources.
-Users are free to take screenshots, record videos, and screen-share data from the Tufts Synthetic Data, Notional Patient Data, and External Datasets data streams for educational purposes, and share them inside and outside of the Education Enclave and N3C platform.
+While most N3C governed resources prohibit screenshotting, recording video, or sharing screen views of row-level data with others without the same level of data access, these restrictions do not apply to Education Tenant governed resources.
+Users are free to take screenshots, record videos, and screen-share data from the Tufts Synthetic Data, Notional Patient Data, and External Datasets data streams for educational purposes, and share them inside and outside of the Education Tenant and N3C platform.